 OLDSMAR, Fla., Feb.
-22, 2022 (GLOBE NEWSWIRE) -- Cryo-Cell International, Inc. (The Nasdaq Stock Market Symbol: CCEL) (the “Company”), the world’s first private cord blood bank to separate and store stem cells in 1992, announced results for its fiscal year ended November 30, 2021.
+28, 2023 (GLOBE NEWSWIRE) -- Cryo-Cell International, Inc. (NYSE American LLC: CCEL) (the “Company”), the world’s first private cord blood bank to separate and store stem cells in 1992, announced results for its fiscal year ended November 30, 2022.

-The Company reported net income of $2.1 million in fiscal 2021 or $0.26 per basic and $0.25 per diluted share, compared to net income of $3.6 million in fiscal 2020 or $0.48 per basic and $0.45 per diluted shares.
-Net income for the fiscal year ended November 30, 2021 was due to a 7% decrease in revenue, a 7% decrease in cost of sales and a 2% increase in selling, general and administrative expenses compared to the prior fiscal year.
-For the twelve months ended November 30, 2021 and November 30, 2020, the Company recorded a gain of $782,000 and $1.9 million, respectively, due to the decrease in the fair value of the contingent consideration liability from the potential earn out to which Cord:Use is entitled from the Company’s sale of the purchased public cord blood inventory.
-Also included in net income for the twelve months ended November 30, 2021 and November 30, 2020 was a public bank inventory impairment charge of $1.2 million and $1.3 million, respectively.
-Due to changes in sales trends and estimated recoverability of cost capitalized into the public bank inventory, an impairment charge was recognized during fiscal 2021 and 2020 to reduce inventory from cost to net realizable value.
+The Company reported net income of $2.8 million in fiscal 2022 or $0.33 per basic and diluted share, compared to net income of $2.1 million in fiscal 2021 or $0.26 per basic and $0.25 per diluted shares.
+Net income for the fiscal year ended November 30, 2022 was due to a 5% increase in revenue, a 2% decrease in cost of sales and a 7% increase in selling, general and administrative expenses compared to the prior fiscal year.
+Also included in net income for the twelve months ended November 30, 2021 was a public bank inventory impairment charge of $1.2 million.
+Due to changes in sales trends and estimated recoverability of cost capitalized into the public bank inventory, an impairment charge was recognized during fiscal 2021 to reduce inventory from cost to net realizable value.

 About Cryo-Cell International, Inc.

-This press release and certain information provided periodically in writing or orally by the Company’s officers or its agents may contain statements which constitute forward-looking statements.
-Terms “believe”, “intends”, “projects”, “anticipates”, “expects”, and similar expressions as used are intended to reflect “forward-looking statements” of the Company.
-The information contained herein is subject to various risks, uncertainties and other factors that could cause actual results to differ materially from the results anticipated in such forward-looking statements or paragraphs, many of which are outside the control of the Company.
-These uncertainties and other factors include the impact of the COVID-19 pandemic on our sales, operations and supply chain, the success of the Company’s global expansion initiatives and product diversification, the Company’s actual future ownership stake in future therapies emerging from its collaborative research partnerships, the success related to its IP portfolio, the Company’s future competitive position in stem cell innovation, future success of its core business and the competitive impact of public cord blood banking on the Company’s business, the success of the Company’s initiative to expand its core business units to include biopharmaceutical manufacturing and operating clinics, the uncertainty of profitability from its biopharmaceutical manufacturing and operating clinics, the Company’s ability to minimize future costs to the Company related to R&D initiatives and collaborations and the success of such initiatives and collaborations, the success and enforceability of the Company’s umbilical cord blood and cord tissue license agreements, together with the associated intellectual property and their ability to provide the Company with royalty fees, and those risks and uncertainties contained in risk factors described in documents the Company files from time to time with the Securities and Exchange Commission, including the most recent Annual Report on Form 10-K, Quarterly Reports on Form 10-Q and any Current Reports on Form 8-K filed by the Company.
-The Company disclaims any obligations to subsequently revise any forward-looking statements to reflect events or circumstances after the date of such statements.
+We have based these forward-looking statements on our current expectations, assumptions, estimates and projections.
+These forward-looking statements involve risks and uncertainties and reflect only our current views, expectations and assumptions with respect to future events and our future performance.
+If risks or uncertainties materialize or assumptions prove incorrect, actual results or events could differ materially from those expressed or implied by such forward-looking statements.
+Risks that could cause actual results to differ from those expressed or implied by the forward-looking statements we make include, among others, risks related to: the impact of the COVID-19 pandemic on our sales, operations and supply chain, the success of the Company’s global expansion initiatives and product diversification, including its addition of the ExtraVault services, the Company’s actual future ownership stake in future therapies emerging from its collaborative research partnerships, the success related to its IP portfolio, the Company’s future competitive position in stem cell innovation, future success of its core business and the competitive impact of public cord blood banking on the Company’s business, the success of the Company’s initiative to expand its core business units to include biopharmaceutical manufacturing and operating clinics, the uncertainty of profitability from its biopharmaceutical manufacturing and operating clinics, the Company’s ability to minimize future costs to the Company related to R&D initiatives and collaborations and the success of such initiatives and collaborations and the success and enforceability of the Company’s umbilical cord blood and cord tissue license agreements, together with the associated intellectual property and their ability to provide the Company with royalty fees, along with the Risk Factors set forth in the Company’s Annual Report on Form 10-K filed on February 28, 2023.